Multi-Tenant Laravel

 Custom domain identification

 app.acmecorp.com.
-Essential for white-label products.
+Essential for white-label products and customer portals.
 Each tenant configures a CNAME record pointing to your application.
 SSL certificate management (typically via Let's Encrypt with HTTP-01 challenges) is the operational cost.

 Path-based identification